curexe/SmartPay-API/older_versions/v1-2/consumers/modify_consumer.md

 ## Description

-Updates a consumer.
+Modifies a consumer.
 This is a patch action and will only change the values submitted.

 ## Input Parameters